Jahroots/docker-pyload/README.md

-docker-pyload
+Docker-Pyload
 =============

-Sets up a container with pyload and ssh-server installed listening on 8000,7227 and 22.
+Sets up a container with [pyload](http://pyload.org/) and ssh-server installed listening on 8000,7227 and 22.

 Usage
 =============